-70% continuous current derating75% signal voltage derating110°C maximum junction temperature
+70% continuous current derating 75% signal voltage derating 110°C maximum junction temperature

-The ADDC02803SC and ADDC02805SA can meet all the derating criteria listed above.
-There are, however, a few areas of the NAVMAT deratings where meeting the guidelines unduly sacrifices performance of the circuit.
-The standard unit therefore makes the following exceptions.
+The ADDC02812DA and ADDC02815DA, with one exception, can meet all the derating criteria listed above.
+However, there are a few areas of the NAVMAT deratings where meeting the guidelines unduly sacrifices performance of the circuit.
+Therefore, the standard unit makes the following exceptions.

 Common-Mode EMI Filter Capacitors: The standard supply uses 500 V capacitors to filter common-mode EMI.
 NAVMAT guidelines would require 1000 V capacitors to meet the 50% voltage derating (500 V dc input to output isolation), resulting in less common-mode capacitance for the same space.
 In typical electrical power supply systems, where the load ground is eventually connected to the source ground, common-mode voltages never get near the 500 V dc rating of the standard supply.
-A lower voltage rating capacitor (500 V) was therefore chosen to fit more capacitance in the same space in order to better meet the conducted emissions requirement of MIL-STD-461D (CE102).
-For those applications requiring 250 V or less of isolation from input to output, the present designs would meet NAVMAT guidelines.
+Therefore, a lower voltage rating capacitor (500 V) was chosen to fit more capacitance in the same space in order to better meet the conducted emissions requirement of MIL-STD-461D (CE102).
+For those applications which require 250 V or less of isolation from input to output, the present designs would meet NAVMAT guidelines.